Health and Safety

 Being thorough with Workplace Safety and Industrial Health Management

-To prevent workplace accident and ensure that employees can work safely and comfortably, we strictly implement safety and health management and work toward zero accident.
+To prevent workplace accident and ensure that employees can work safely and comfortably, we strictly implement safety and health management in the workplace toward a goal of zero accident.
 At the same time, we give top priority to ensuring employing safety at all times, do not force employees into excessive labor or overtime and provide a work environment in which safety and health managers play a central role.
-Managers will also keep an eye on the mental and physical health of their subordinates and promptly respond when they find an issue.
+Managers also confirm the mental and physical health of their subordinates and promptly respond when they find an issue.

 The Iki-Iki Health Promotion Office was opened in 2017 to assist employees with physical and mental health management.
 We have also implemented an occupational safety and health management system (OSHMS) focused on manufacturing in order to continuously maintain and improve our health and safety activities and have specified a PDCA (Plan, Do, Check, Act) process to promote ongoing health and safety management on an autonomous basis that assists in preventing workplace accidents, promotes worker health, creates a comfortable work environment and improves our activities for enhancing safety and health standards.
-OSHMS operations ensure that all employees have set objectives for health and safety activities with clear roles and responsibilities.
-Along with regular visits by top management including plant managers who are assigned as health and safety manager, this system allows the identification of latent risks for occupational injuries and diseases and revision of health and safety activities.
+OSHMS operations ensure that all employees at manufacturing plants have set objectives for health and safety activities with clear roles and responsibilities.
+Along with regular checks by the plant manager, who is responsible for overall health and safety management at the plant, this system allows the identification of latent risks for occupational injuries and diseases and revision of health and safety activities.

 In Japan, the Ministry of Health, Labour and Welfare sets out OSHMS guidelines.